 The packaging is very cute: the palette is quite sleek but nothing fancy, I like that you can see the shades from the top but it doesn’t have a mirror.

 The shades on the sides are super tiny though and they are a bit tricky to pick up without going all over the palette.

-For some reason the italian version of this palette looks sightly different, the shades are the same but the shape is different.
+For some reason the Italian version of this palette looks slightly different, the shades are the same but the shape is different.